Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 As soon as you stop looking at only the gorgeous ones, you'll enjoy many amazing sex encounters with the ones you previously ignored.

 Does anyone not already know the answer to this?
-(Score:2)
+(Score:5, Informative)

 I didn't RTFA, but I'm pretty sure this has been discussed at least nine million times in the last 20 years.
 The main reasons: